Unit tests lie: that’s why I love them

 No doubt: if the test passes, you can assert you are delivering a working feature.
 This is what you can call Business Value.

-Nevertheless, you should lie, too: suppose the rest of the universe is working (that is: all dependancies the method is using are correctly working), and assert your method is working.
+Nevertheless, you should lie, too: you should suppose that the rest of the universe is working (that is: all dependancies the method is using are correctly working), and assert your method is working.

-In previous example, pretend Log is surely working.
-Then assert you are doing the right job with someInput and returning the right someResults.
+For example, you should pretend that Log in the snippet above is surely working, then assert you are doing the right job with someInput and returning the right someResults.

 In practice, do something like